Firewalking

 Modern physics has explained the phenomenon, concluding that the foot does not touch the hot surface long enough to burn and that embers are poor conductors of heat.

-History
+Historical and cultural forms

 Walking on fire has existed for several thousand years, with records dating back to 1200 BCE.
 Cultures across the globe use firewalking for rites of healing, initiation, and faith.